-St Vincent's Health Australia supports the overarching national policy framework outlined in the National Drug Strategy 2010-2015 (NDS) that takes a harm minimisation approach and is based on partnerships between the health, law enforcement and education sectors.
+The National Drug Strategy 2010-2015 (NDS)7 provides the overarching national policy framework in Australia that takes a harm minimisation approach and is based on partnerships between the health, law enforcement and education sectors.
 It is aimed at improving health, social and economic outcomes for Australians by preventing the uptake of harmful drug use and reducing the harmful effects of licit and illicit drugs in society.

 The NDS harm minimisation approach encompasses three pillars of harm reduction, demand reduction, and supply reduction.
-The three pillars consider social inclusion, social disadvantage, unemployment, homelessness, Indigenous communities, income support, child protection, corrections, as well as, CALD communities.
+The three pillars consider social inclusion, social disadvantage, unemployment, homelessness, Indigenous communities, income support, child protection, corrections, as well as culturally and linguistically diverse communities.
 The strategy acknowledges social causes and consequences of misuse.
-This is the real challenge, not so much the policies on a specific drug, but how, and how effectively, can our society and its human services interrupt the pathways to the risk of addiction and problematic drug use and therefore in turn reduce the demand for meth/amphetamine.
+This is the real challenge, not so much the policies on a specific drug, but how, and how effectively, can our society and its human services interrupt the pathways to the risk of addiction and problematic drug use.